MAKE+ has an extensive range of product development and evaluation facilities including:

 Centre for Rehabilitation Engineering and Technology that Enables (CREATE) is located in the Centre for Applied Research and Innovation.

-Named after the late Dr. Tong Louie, the Living Lab is a joint venture between BCIT and Simon Fraser University.
-The facility’s primary mandate is to conduct research and training activities that improve the “fit” between people and their daily living and working environments, by studying people’s interaction with devices, assistive technology, other products and environmental features.
+The Living Lab continues to conduct research and training activities that improve the “fit” between older people and their daily living and working environments, by studying people’s interaction with devices, assistive technology, other products and environmental features.

-The Dr. Tong Louie Living Laboratory (TLLL) is located in the Centre for Applied Research and Innovation.
+The Tong Louie Living Laboratory (TLLL) is located in the Centre for Applied Research and Innovation.

 Principal Investigator, SFU: Dr. Andrew Wister